Exemptions from plans or programmes

-Who doesn't need a food control plan or programme?
+Who doesn't need a food control plan or national programme?

 Food activities that are low risk, either because they don't happen often or cater to only a small number of people, don't need to operate under a food control plan or a national programme.
 This applies to some fundraising and community group food activities, and some businesses.

 - Exemption from Food Act Registration – Factsheet [PDF, 497 KB]

 However, even if you don't need a written plan or programme, you still have to comply with food safety laws and make sure your food is safe and suitable to eat.
 We have brochures available covering the basics of food safety:

 - Download the English version – Be food safe [PDF, 1.3 MB]

 - Download the te reo Māori version – Te whakamaru kai [PDF, 1.9 MB]